awoodworth/StarRezApi/README.md

 Requirements
 =======

-The HTTParty gem is required for this plugin.
-Install it with:
+The HTTParty and XML Simple gems are required for this plugin.
+Install them with:

-gem install httparty
+    $ gem install httparty
+    $ gem install xml-simple

 Examples